 This is fantastic news for Norfolk, and for you as well, as it means that these particular Norfolk beaches should present you with a clean and safe environment in which to really relax and enjoy your holiday.

 55 blue flag awards were awarded to UK beaches by Keep Britain Tidy and are International Awards.
 This means that the beaches should be:

-Both East and West Runton now have Blue Flag Status.
+West Runton has Blue Flag Status.
 I love this beach for its rather desolate and empty feel.
 With a caravan park at the top of the cliff, it’s a very convenient beach, but if you’re not staying here, you can easily walk away from the crowds, either east to Cromer, or west to West Runton.
 It has a wonderful old WWII pill box sitting in the sand which is a great attraction if you’re going to walk along here.

 West Runton beach is best known for the discovery of the mammoth bones in 1990 and is one of the best beaches for fossil hunting and rock pooling.

 This lovely Victorian seaside resort is one of the beaches awarded the Blue Flag.
 Patrolled by lifeguards in the summer months, Sheringham is a popular beach, with various attractions, independent cafes, museums, theatres and much more, as well as having a very popular promenade to wander along whilst eating ice creams or just whiling away the day.
 Find out much more about Sheringham Beach here.

 This is another wonderful Victorian seaside resort but with the added attraction that the beach has a magnificent Pier, which draws the crowds for the shows at the Pavilion Theatre sitting at the end of it.